 The First-Year Program helps students make a successful transition from high school to college, both academically and socially.
 Students in their first semester at St. Lawrence University enroll in a combined academic and residential program.
 This interdisciplinary course helps students develop the writing, speaking, and research skills that they need during college.

 Health and Counseling Services

 The Health Center is an ambulatory care center staffed by nurse practitioners, nurses and a part-time college physician.
 Services are available to all registered students.
-Available services include primary care, acute care for illness and injury, immunizations, men's and women's health, and STD and HIV testing.
-There is also a Self-Care Center located in the Health Center lounge that offers free items such as male and female condoms, over-the-counter medications, and health information.
+Available services include primary care, acute care for illness and injury, immunizations, men's and women's health, and STD/STI and HIV testing.
+There is also a Self-Care Center located in the Health Center lounge that offers free items such as internal and external condoms, dental dams, over-the-counter medications, and health information.
 Counseling Services provides individual counseling, support groups, small group workshops, and a resource library.

 Read more about Health and Counseling Services

 The mission of the Office of Residence Life is to foster a community living environment which promotes the pursuit of academic excellence, personal growth, and integrity.
 By living on campus during their undergraduate education, students, together with the support of the Residence Life staff, learn to become engaged and responsible citizens.
 Residence Life provides options for gender-neutral housing and special housing accommodations.

 Read more about Residence Life

 Safety & Security